matvign/batchrenamer/docs/documentation.md

 To escape pattern characters use [] or use the `--esc` option.

+Because some arguments take at *least n* arguments, place the `path` argument before optional arguments.

 #### Examples
+`batchren -pre file`: finds all files and prepends 'file'
-`batchren 'testdir/' -pre file`: equivalent to 'testdir/*'
+`batchren 'dir/' -pre file`: prepend 'file' to all files in `dir`
 `batchren 'lecture0*' -pre file`: finds all files starting with lecture0* and prepends 'file'
 `batchren 'file[*] -pre f`: looks for 'file*'
 `batchren 'file[?] -pre f`: looks for 'file?'
 `batchren '[[]720p] file.mp4'`: looks for '[720p] file.mp4'